 A comparison of the arc path your putter follows during the backswing versus the arc path it follows during the forward swing.
 Rather than measuring length or distance, this metric evaluates how consistently the putter head traces the same curved path in both directions.

-A consistent arc ratio means your putter is following the same path back and through — a hallmark of a reliable, repeatable stroke.
+A symmetrical stroke path means your putter is following the same path back and through — a hallmark of a reliable, repeatable stroke.
 When the backswing arc and forward swing arc don't match, it means the putter is deviating off its natural path.
-For example, if you take the putter back on a wide arc but bring it forward on a much tighter arc, the club face and path are fighting each other at impact.
+For example, if you take the putter back on a tight arc but bring it forward on a much wider arc, the club face and path are fighting each other at impact.
 These mismatches lead to inconsistent contact, directional errors, and putts that don't start on your intended line.

 Get Started with PuttrLab